thomasthielen/advent-of-code-2023/README.md

-My solutions for the Advent of Code 2023 challenge.
+My solutions for the [Advent of Code 2023](https://adventofcode.com/2023) challenge.

 Mostly written in Python.

+And no, you probably won't find me on any leaderboard.